 The highest group of the Carpathians, with hundreds of peaks over 2,000 meters, Fagaras Mountains are the top destination for many hikers in search of challenging experiences.
-But always double check the weather forecast before planning a hike here.
-With an annual medium temperature of -2 Celsius on its ridge and a high risk of avalanches in winter time, Fagaras can turn into a dangerous destination if you go unprepared.
+Always double-check the weather forecast before planning a hike here.
+With an annual medium temperature of -2 Celsius on its ridge and a high risk of avalanches in wintertime, Fagaras can turn into a dangerous destination if you go unprepared.

-Hasmas Mountain is one of the spectacular corners of the Eastern Carpathians, a perfect destination for hikes anytime of the year as their lower altitude – under 2,000 meters – makes it easier to manage even in winter.
-You can take day trips from the small town of Balan to Piatra Singuratica or Hasmasu Mare or you can embark on a multi-day hike until Bicaz Gorges and Red Lake.
+Hasmas Mountain is one of the spectacular corners of the Eastern Carpathians, a perfect destination for hikes any time of the year as their lower altitude – under 2,000 meters – makes it easier to manage even in winter.
+You can take day trips from the small town of Balan to Piatra Singuratica or Hasmasu Mare, or you can embark on a longer hike until Bicaz Gorges and Red Lake.

 Piatra Craiului National Park is a must for all hikers who wish to explore the Carpathian chain.
-Both challenging and accessible, with many trail options from the easiest to the most difficult, this protected area conserves 35 world unique species of invertebrates, over 200 species of butterflies, more than 100 bird species and over 40% of the mammal species from Romania.
+This protected area conserves 35 world unique species of invertebrates, over 200 species of butterflies, more than 100 bird species, and over 40% of the mammal species from Romania.
+It’s both challenging and accessible, with many trail options from the easiest to the most difficult.

-The oldest national park in Romania, this is the ultimate hiking destination if you’re ready for long and strenuous trails in a gorgeous mountain scenery.
-With altitudes varying from 800 meters to 2,509 meters, Retezat National Park has 80 glacial lakes and tarns, half of the country’s bird species, almost 1,200 plant species and 55 species of mammals.
-It’s a biodiversity heaven.
+The oldest national park in Romania, this is the ultimate hiking destination if you’re ready for long and strenuous trails in the gorgeous mountain scenery.
+With altitudes varying from 800 meters to 2,509 meters, Retezat National Park has 80 glacial lakes and tarns, half of the country’s bird species, almost 1,200 plant species, and 55 species of mammals.
+It’s biodiversity heaven.

 One of the most famous attractions in Romania, the Transfagarasan road remains one of the major infrastructure projects of the communist regime.
-Its initial purpose – a military one – was never fulfilled, but the road remained ever since its opening in the late 70s the most panoramic car itinerary across the Carpathians.
+Its initial military purpose was never fulfilled, but the road remained ever since its opening in the late 70s the most panoramic car itinerary across the Carpathians.

 For the visiting schedule, check http://salinaturda.eu